Photo and caption posted on facebook by a cat owner who had their cat declawed at Houston Humane Society.

 Told employee that they had read online that the Humane Society of the US says that declawing is bad for a cat.
 Employee proudly said, ” Dr Rigoni is on the board of Directors of the Humane Society and she does it.” (declawing)

-August 2016- Employee 3-T- First time cat owner wanted to talk to Dr Rigoni to see if it was humane and ok to declaw their cats.
+August 2016- Employee 3-T- Researcher asked if they could talk to Dr Rigoni to see if it was humane and ok to declaw their cats.

 Employee said, “a phone consultation is $50.”

 First time cat owner asked if they could just ask some questions before she does the declaw.